-As Workplaces Diversify, Inclusive Health Care Benefits Can Lend a Competitive AdvantagePrincipal at Mercer Health & Benefits Director, Marsh & McLennan Insights
+As Workplaces Diversify, Inclusive Health Care Benefits Can Lend a Competitive AdvantagePrincipal at Mercer Health & Benefits Director at Marsh & McLennan Insights

 There is broad agreement now that diverse workforces benefit businesses in tangible and intangible ways.
 Research has demonstrated that diverse teams question assumptions, make decisions more carefully, create more innovative products and solutions, connect better with customers, and generate better financial performance.
 The nonprofit research organization, the National Bureau of Economic Research, estimates that about 25 percent of the U.S. GDP growth per capita since 1960 can be attributed solely to the uptick of women and African Americans in highly skilled professions such as management, law, medicine and science.

 Modern workforces are increasingly diverse along many dimensions, such as age, sex, ethnicity, religion, sexual orientation, gender identity, and disability.
 Women comprise 39 percent of the workforce globally, while the average age for a first birth has been rising, as have positive attitudes toward single motherhood.
 An increasing proportion of U.S. adults self-identifies as lesbian, gay, bisexual or transgender (LGBT), including 7 percent of millennials in 2016.
 More than 1 billion people experience some form of disability.